Promo code SPRING2022 will be automatically applied at checkout!

 2) Increased Insulin Sensitivity

 IF’s increased insulin sensitivity goes hand-in-hand with reduced insulin levels.
-The more our insulin spikes, the more our body becomes accustomed to insulin (like needing more coffee in the morning the longer you drink it).
+The more our insulin spikes, the more our body becomes accustomed to insulin (like needing more coffee in the morning, the longer you drink it).
 So the next time we eat, our body needs to spike even more insulin to get the job done.

 Additionally, reductions in adiposity (the scientific term for losing body fat) increase our sensitivity to insulin.
 And wouldn’t you know?
 One of the benefits of IF is that the weight we lose tends to be fat.
 This reduces our “adiposity” and increases our insulin sensitivity.

 IF is like a power switch, resetting how our bodies respond to insulin.
-Increased insulin sensitivity means our bodies require less insulin to lower our blood glucose.
+Increased insulin sensitivity means our bodies require less insulin to lower our glucose.

 two empty plate and a plate of bacon, a fried egg, avocado and tomatoes and a clock